snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-timestamps/index.md

 ### Late arriving data

+Late arriving data can mean a number of differnt things, depending on where the delay in the flow of data occurs.
+Here we cover the 2 most common.

+#### Late Sent Events
-Late arriving data can happen due to a number of things and can denote different things, therefore it is not easy to understand.
-The most common scenario is that the device the event is generated on goes offline making a larger than usual gap between the `dvce_created_tstamp` and the `dvce_sent_tstamp`:
+The most common scenario is that the device the event is generated on goes offline, leading to a larger than usual gap between the `dvce_created_tstamp` and the `dvce_sent_tstamp`:

 ```mermaid
 graph LR